-Actuation of this alarm indicates the presence of carbon monoxide which can kill you.
+Actuation of this alarm indicates the presence of carbon monoxide, which is a toxic gas that is colorless and odorless.

 - 1. Operate the RESET/SILENCE button - 2.
 Call your emergency services (call 911 in the United States or the fire department) - 3.
 Immediately move to fresh air (outdoors, or by an open door or window) - 4.
 Do not re-enter the premises or move away from the open door or window until the emergency service responders have arrived, the premises have been aired out, and your alarm remains in its normal condition